electrichasgoneaudi/electrichasgoneaudi.github.io/content/technology/audiconnect/etronservices/_index.md

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol1.jpg">
         <img src="https://media.electrichasgoneaudi.net/multimedia/technology/audiconnect/etronservices/climatecontrol1s.jpg"
-        alt="You can control temperature, window heating, and comfort climate if available" title="You can control temperature, window heating, and comfort climate if available">
+        class="img-fluid" alt="You can control temperature, window heating, and comfort climate if available" title="You can control temperature, window heating, and comfort climate if available">
     </a>
     <figcaption><h4>You can control temperature, window heating, and comfort climate if available</h4></figcaption>
 </figure>